vaiosstyl/bibook/bibook/retrieval/blast.md

 ## Introduction

-BLAST (Basic Local Alignment Search Tool) is a powerful algorithm designed for comparing biological sequences, such as protein amino acid sequences or DNA/RNA nucleotide sequences.
-Developed by Eugene Myers, Stephen Altschul, Warren Gish, David J. Lipman, and Webb Miller at the National Institutes of Health (NIH) in 1990, BLAST has become one of the most widely used tools in bioinformatics.
+BLAST (Basic Local Alignment Search Tool) is a powerful algorithm designed for comparing biological sequences, such as protein amino acid sequences or DNA/RNA nucleotide sequences {cite}`altschul1990basic`.
+Developed in 1990, BLAST has become one of the most widely used tools in bioinformatics, cited more than hundred thousand times.

 The primary purpose of BLAST is to compare a query sequence against a database of sequences, identifying those with a similarity above a certain threshold.
 This enables researchers to efficiently find sequences that resemble the query, facilitating further biological research.